kokikwbt/predictive-maintenance/README.md

 # Predictive Maintenance

-This repository is intended to enable quick access to datasets for predictive maintenance (PM) tasks.
+This repository is intended to enable quick access to datasets for predictive maintenance (PM) tasks (under development).
-The following table summarizes the available features, where the marks show:
-- `x`: satisfying availability
-- `u`: univariate features
-- `m`: multivariate features

-The mark \* on dataset names shows the richness of attributes you may check them up with higher priority.
+The following table summarizes the available features, where the mark \* on dataset names shows the richness of attributes you may check them up with higher priority.
+Note that RUL means remaining useful life.

 <!-- :white_check_mark: -->
 <!-- :ballot_box_with_check: -->